JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       - Parameters used
   - Azure landing zone (ALZ) policy version checker for policy and set definitions.
 Azure Governance Visualizer will clone the Azure landing zone GitHub repository and collect the Azure landing zone policy and set definitions history.
 The ALZ data will be compared with the data from your tenant so that you can get lifecycle management recommendations for ALZ policy and set definitions that already exist in your tenant plus a list of ALZ policy and set definitions that do not exist in your tenant.
 The ALZ policy version checker results will be displayed in the **TenantSummary** and a CSV export `*_ALZPolicyVersionChecker.csv` will be provided.
   - Policy Remediation - list all remediatable policies including relevant information such as assignment and definition data
+  - Azure landing zone (ALZ) policy assignments checker for policy and set definitions.
+Azure Governance Visualizer will clone the Azure landing zone library GitHub repository and collect the Azure landing zone policy and set assignments.
+The ALZ data will be compared with the data from your tenant so that you see the missing assignments for ALZ policy and set definitions that should be assigned for ALZ management groups plus a list of ALZ policy and set definitions that are missing in your tenant.
+The ALZ policy assignment checker results will be displayed in the **TenantSummary** and a CSV export `*_ALZPolicyAssignmentsChecker.csv` will be provided.
 - **Azure role-based access control (RBAC)**
   - Custom role definitions
     - List assignable scopes